It describes what domestic abuse is, its hidden impacts, and how the church can begin to respond.

 Canadian Department of Justice: The Family Violence Initiative offers resources and direction to get help in situations of domestic abuse.

 National Domestic Violence Hotline: (USA based) The hotline is staffed 24/7 by trained professionals, and available to offer support and counseling on issues of domestic violence.
-The website also includes a helpful resource page.
+The website also includes helpful resources.

 Black and White Bible, Black and Blue Wife: My Story of Finding Hope After Domestic Abuse: Ruth Tucker recounts her story of abuse at the hands of her husband, a well-educated, charming, preacher, and offers a biblical approach to counter such abuse.